What Does CFBR Mean on LinkedIn and Why It Matters for Your Business?

 "CFBR - What specific skills are you most looking for in candidates?"

-4. Tag Relevant People
+4. Tagging Relevant People

 "CFBR - @JohnSmith this might be interesting for your team."

-5. Provide Additional Resources
+5. Providing with Additional Resources

 "CFBR - Here's a helpful article about this topic: [link]"